socrata/opendatanetwork.com/Recommendations.md

 ##How to Get Started Page##

-While all the data catalogs exist and there are pages on dev.socrata.com that talk about the REST APIs and the API token, there's no page on OpenDataNetwork.com that describes what a new developer needs to do to get started.
+While all the data catalogs exist and there are pages on dev.socrata.com that talk about the REST APIs and the API token, there is no page on OpenDataNetwork.com that describes what a new developer needs to do to get started.
 We should create a page that describes what to do in clear simple steps.

 ##SDKs##